For many divorcing parents, keeping the kids in the family home is top priority.

-Given that you're sharing the marital home and rotating in and out, who gets to sleep in the master bedroom?
+Given that you're sharing the marital home and rotating in and out, who gets to sleep in the primary bedroom?
 Do you share the bedroom and each sleep on your side of the bed when you're there but alone?

 How will you feel when walking around the place knowing that you aren't sharing the home as husband and wife?

 What happens to the items you left in your shared space while you're not there?